VindulaNR/Python_turtle/README.md

 # Python_turtle
-this is simle task usong python turtle
+this is smala drawing task using python turtle